Insightly vs Zoho CRM

 Bearing that in mind, one would think the deciding factor in the match to be the cost of the products.
 Let’s take a look at some real numbers:

-- For the features listed here, Insightly costs exactly the same: $35 per user per month.
-Insightly also gives its users the option to pay a one-time annual fee of $348, which works out to $29 per month.
+- For the features listed here, Insightly costs exactly the same: $49 per user per month.

 With these two products so evenly matched, it seems we have our first bona fide tie.
 While Zoho CRM emphasizes customization and plasticity to draw in customers, Insightly emphasizes ease of use and consolidation – and, in this case, both products succeed.